 3.2 Catalytic Hydrotreatment of n-Hexadecanamide.
-Hydrotreatment experiments were carried out at 300 °C and 80 bar H2, using n-hexadecanamide (C16 amide) as the model compound and a reaction time of 60 min.
+Hydrotreatment experiments were performed at 300 °C and 80 bar H2, using n-hexadecanamide (C16 amide) as the model compound and a reaction time of 60 min.
 The main products of the C16 amide hydrotreatment experiments were n-pentadecane (C15 paraffin), n-hexadecane (C16 paraffin), n-hexadecanal (C16 aldehyde), 1-hexadecylamine (C16 amine), 1-hexadecanol (C16 alcohol), n-hexadecanonitrile (C16 nitrile), palmitic acid (C16 acid), dipentadecyl ketone (31 ketone), n-hexadecyl hexadecylamine (C32 amine), palmityl palmitate (C32 ester) and n-hexadecyl hexadecanamide (C32 amide).
-Figure 4 displays the product distribution, conversion, nitrogen removal and oxygen removal of the C16 amide hydrotreatment experiments at a reaction time of 60 min.
-The nitrogen removal was obtained from the total nitrogen content analysis, while the oxygen removal was derived from the GC data.
+The product distribution, conversion, nitrogen removal and oxygen removal of the C16 amide hydrotreatment experiments at a reaction time of 60 min are shown in Figure 4.
+The nitrogen removal is based on the total nitrogen content analysis, while the oxygen removal was derived from the GC data.
 Figure S7 of the Supporting Information shows the product distribution of the catalysts at a similar conversion level.

 Figure 4.
 Product distribution, conversion, nitrogen removal and oxygen removal in the hydrotreatment of the C16 amide.
-The experiments were carried out at 300 °C and 80 bar H2 for 60 min, stirring 600 rpm and using an initial nitrogen content of 100 ppm.
-The nitrogen removal was obtained from the total nitrogen content analysis, while the oxygen removal was derived from the product distribution.
+The experiments were carried out at 300 °C and 80 bar $H_2$ for 60 min, stirring 600 rpm and using an initial nitrogen content of 100 ppm.
+The nitrogen removal is based on the total nitrogen content analysis, while the oxygen removal was derived from the product distribution.

 The studied catalysts and the bare $ZrO_2$ support exhibited activity for the conversion of the C16 amide (Figure 4).
 The nitrogen removal of the 60 min reference experiments increased in the order of $ZrO_2$ (28%), Pd (29%), Ni (31%) << Rh (41%) < Pt (46%) < Ru (53%).
 Based on the product distribution, the oxygen removal increased in the order of $ZrO_2$ < Pd < Ni << Rh < Pt $\approx$ Ru, reaching approximately 60% on the most active catalysts.
 The oxygen removal exceeded the nitrogen removal on the studied catalysts.
 Scheme 1 displays a proposed reaction network for the hydrotreatment of the C16 amide.
-The reaction network has been adapted and extended from previous works by Verkama et al., by the addition of the reaction pathway for the conversion of the C16 amine to the C15 paraffin.
+The reaction network has been modified from a previous work by Verkama et al., by the addition of the reaction pathway for the conversion of the C16 amine to the C15 paraffin.

 Scheme 1.
 Proposed reaction network for the hydrotreatment of n-hexadecanamide, including the reaction network for the hydrotreatment of 1-hexadecylamine.
-Indicated compounds: 1 C16 amide, 2 C32 isoimide 3 C16 nitrile, 4 C16 acid, 5 C16 hemiaminal, 6 C16 imine, 7 C16 amine, 8 C16 aldehyde, 9 C16 alcohol, 10 C32 amide, 11 C32 amine, 12 C32 ester, 13 C15 paraffin, 14 C16 paraffin, 15 C31 ketone.
-The bimolecular deammoniation (BDA), direct dehydration (DHY), hydrogenation (HYD) and hydrolysis (HYDR) of the C16 amide, and the condensation (COND), hydrodeoxygenation (HDO) and hydrodenitrogenation (HDN) reactions of the intermediates have been indicated.
+The following compounds have been indicated: (1) C16 amide, (2) C32 isoimide, (3) C16 nitrile, (4) C16 acid, (5) C16 hemiaminal, (6) C16 imine, (7) C16 amine, (8) C16 aldehyde, (9) C16 alcohol, (10) C32 amide, (11) C32 amine, (12) C32 ester, (13) C15 paraffin, (14) C16 paraffin and (15) C31 ketone.
+The following reactions are named: bimolecular deammoniation (BDA), condensation (COND), direct dehydration (DHY), hydrodenitrogenation (HDN), hydrodeoxygenation (HDO), hydrogenation (HYD) and hydrolysis (HYDR).
 The disproportionation of the C16 amine is included in the condensation reactions.
-The bimolecular ketonization of the C16 acid (KET) only occurred on the bare support.
+The bimolecular ketonization of the C16 acid (KET) was only observed on the bare support.
 Note that the C15 paraffin (13) is indicated in two locations.
 The reaction network has been adapted and extended from Reference 27 with permission from the Royal Society of Chemistry.